-Here is an example of the client-side code that opens a connection to an HTTP server on port 8080 on the same computer (for the server-side code see the example for the procedure open-tcp-server):
+Below is an example of the client-side code that opens a connection to an HTTP server on port 8080 of the local interface (IP address 127.0.0.1).
+For the server-side code see the example for the procedure open-tcp-server.

 (open-tcp-server port-number-or-settings) [procedure] This procedure sets up a socket to accept network connection requests from clients and returns a tcp-server-port from which network connections to clients are obtained.
 Tcp-server-ports are a direct subtype of object-ports (i.e. they are not characterports) and are input-ports.
-Reading from a tcp-server-port with the read procedure will block until a network connection request is required from a client.
-The need will block until a network connection request is received from a client.
+Reading from a tcp-server-port with the read procedure will block until a network connection request is received from a client.
 The read procedure will then return a tcp-client-port (a subtype of device-port) that represents this connection and allows communication with that client.
 Closing a tcp-serverport with either the close-input-port or close-port procedures will cause the network subsystem to stop accepting connections on that socket.